-You have learned earlier that Peter and John worked together as fishermen at the Sea of Galilee.
-In fact, it was their occupation when Jesus called them to follow Him (Luke 5:10, ESV).
+You have learned that Peter and John worked together as fishermen at the Sea of Galilee.
+In fact, it was their occupation when Jesus called them to follow Him (Luke 5:10).

-But more than that, they had been together in God’s ministry (Seventh-day Bible Commentary vol. 6 152.1).
+But more than that, they had been together in God’s ministry 8.

-For instance, they were the ones Jesus sent to prepare for the Passover (Luke 22:8, ESV).
-In particular, He instructed them to go into a city.
+For instance, they were the ones Jesus sent to a city to prepare for Passover (Luke 22:8).

-In the city, they were to meet a man who would show them a large upper room.
-There, Jesus wished to eat with His disciples (Mark 14:12-16, ESV).
+In that city, they were to meet a man who would show them a large upper room where Jesus wished to eat with His disciples (Mark 14:12-16).

 Here, a man named Simon was practicing magic in Samaria.
 He claimed himself as someone great.
-And true enough, his tricks amazed people that they paid attention to him.
+In fact, his tricks amazed many.

-But then, the people heard Philip preach about God.
-Do you know what?
-They believed him enough to get baptized.
-Even the magician himself was converted.
+But did you know what?
+When people heard Philip preach about God, they believed him enough to get baptized.
+Even the magician was converted.

 Can you believe that?
 The Holy Spirit must have been with Philip.

-Now, when the apostles knew about this, they sent Peter and John to come over.
+Now, when the apostles learned about this, they sent Peter and John to come over.
 They prayed for the people to receive the Holy Spirit.

 Here, Paul and Barnabas consulted the apostles about the gospel they were preaching to the Gentiles.
-Peter and James accepted them and approved their work.
+Peter, James, and John accepted them and approved their work.

 With all these, what can you say about Peter and John’s tandem?
-Aside from being partners in the ministry, do you think they were good friends, too?
+Aside from being partners in the ministry, they were probably good friends.

 The lame man

-But what the Bible says is that he was lame “from birth” (Acts 3:2, ESV).
-His muscles were not strong enough to let him move freely.
+The Bible doesn’t name this lame man.
+But it mentions that he was lame “from birth” (Acts 3:2, ESV).
+His muscles were not strong enough for him to move freely.

-So, to go from place to place, he needed help from other people.
-And true enough, people would carry him into the gate of the Temple of Jerusalem every day.
+To go from place to place, he needed help from other people.
+True enough, people would carry him into the gate of the Temple of Jerusalem every day.

-But why there?
-Why not in other places where he could find proper care?
+Why there?
+Why not in other places where he would be taken care of?

-Well, back then, there were no hospitals (Seventh-day Bible Commentary vol. 6, 153.2).
-Thus, he must be in a place “where well-disposed folk could see his condition.”
+Well, back then, there were no hospitals 9.
+So, he must be in a place “where well-disposed folk could see his condition.”

-Have you seen someone with this same condition?
+Have you encountered someone with this same condition?
 How did you feel for him?
 What did you do?